 The fight between Sammo and Liu Chia-Liang in Pedicab Driver only took 6 days to shoot.
 Allegedly, there was an alternate version which contained extra fights (for the Taiwanese market).
 The first was a rematch where Sammo wins but gains the respect of Liu.
 The second was where Sammo is in trouble but Lau and various of his men save Sammo.
 A conversation emerges from the aftermath where Lau speaks to Sammo as an uncle by giving him the advice that he must allow Lau to help him if he wants to survive.
 The finale was different in that Lau and his men help to take on a legion of thugs in and outside the villain’s mansion.
 Even though I’ve not seen this version, I do not doubt it one bit considering how many films of the golden era have Taiwanese and Korean variants.

+Things could’ve been different if he hadn’t rejected a role in Stanley Tong’s China Strike Force (which had Coolio in it).
 Had Bruce lived, we may very well have seen him play the role that Sammo played in Pantyhose Hero (a 1990 movie which was co-written and co-directed by Jing).
-He respected Sammo enough to be disappointed when he indefinitely rejected the chance to play Chieh Yuan’s role in Game of Death, and he clearly forgave him enough to give him a standout role in Enter the Dragon.
+He respected Sammo enough to be majorly disappointed when he indefinitely rejected the chance to be in Game of Death, and he clearly forgave him enough to give him a standout role in Enter the Dragon.
 More importantly, he clearly respected himself to not play the role that Alan ended up playing (which means that Sammo would play the weaker of the faux gay couple).
 It wouldn’t have been an about turn given this particular (or should that be peculiar?) photo:

 Sammo regards his best films to be Eastern Condors, The Prodigal Son and Pedicab Driver.
-All three were made in the ’80s.
+They were made in the ’80s.
 His favourite ’90s movie is Pantyhose Hero.
-In a 1999 interview for a magazine called Kung Fu Qigong, Sammo confirmed that it is indeed himself who gets hit by the car in the movie.
+In a 1999 interview for a magazine called Kung Fu Qigong, he confirmed that it is indeed himself who gets hit by the car.
 He later relayed that no-one wanted him to jump over a speeding car in Carry On Pickpocket.
 Project A could almost be classified as his film.
 Besides supervising all the fights, he directed all the scenes featuring himself.
 He claimed that he directed everything that happens after the bicycle chase because Jackie wanted his help after the financial fiasco of Dragon Lord.
 What makes Sammo’s involvement all the more surprising is that Jackie’s initial intention was to be directed by a director from Taiwan.